-Police have searched dating sites in case of slain student
+Records: Police searched dating sites after student killed

-SALT LAKE CITY (AP) - Authorities investigating the death of Utah college student Mackenzie Lueck have searched dating sites for both her and the man charged in her death.
+SALT LAKE CITY (AP) - Authorities investigating the killing of Utah college student Mackenzie Lueck have searched dating sites for her and a man charged in her death, court documents show.

-Court documents outlining evidence gathered against 31-year-old tech worker Ayoola Ajayi include a search of the site Seeking Arrangement, which bills itself as a way for wealthy “sugar daddies” to meet women known as “sugar babies.”
+Police seeking evidence against tech worker Ayoola Ajayi searched the site Seeking Arrangement, which bills itself as a way for wealthy “sugar daddies” to meet women known as “sugar babies,” according to the documents filed Friday.

-The document shows authorities also searched Tinder, Instagram, Snapchat and Facebook.
-It doesn’t detail what evidence was found.
+Authorities also searched Tinder, Instagram, Snapchat and Facebook, but the documents don’t detail what evidence might have been found.

-Police and prosecutors have not said how the two met or disclosed a motive for the killing.
+Police and prosecutors have not said how Ajayi and Lueck were connected or disclosed a motive for the killing.
 They would not comment Tuesday.

+An attorney for Ajayi, 31, did not immediately return a call seeking comment.
+Ajayi has not yet entered a plea.

-Police have said Lueck was last seen getting into Ajayi’s car on June 17, shortly before her death.
+Police have said the 23-year-old Lueck was last seen getting into Ajayi’s car on June 17.

-An attorney for Ajayi did not immediately return a call seeking comment.
+She disappeared shortly after she returned from a trip to her California hometown for the funeral of her grandmother and took a Lyft from the airport to a park.

+She exchanged text messages with Ajayi and met him at the park, apparently willingly, but her phone was turned off a minute after the final text and wasn’t turned back on, prosecutors have said.

 Sign up for Daily Newsletters